« View All Posts

 It's time to break the stigma surrounding mental health and provide you and drivers just like you with the tools you need to maintain your well-being.

-Common Truck Driver Mental Health Challenges
+Truck Driver Mental Health Challenges

 Depression and anxiety are widespread issues in our society, and they affect truck drivers just as they do people in other professions.
 In fact, statistics show that compared to the general population, truck drivers suffer more widely from depression.
+This could be because:

 Drivers face a unique situation on the road.
 For starters, you’re away from your support system for long periods.
 It can get lonely being in the truck by yourself day after day with no one to talk to or keep you company.
 You may struggle with creating a healthy routine to keep your mind and body in check because you’re living out of a truck.
 And it’s difficult to focus on your physical health when you don’t have easy access to a gym and healthy food.

 Not only that, but you have a stressful, demanding job.
-You work long hours and it can be stressful meeting deadlines, driving through poor road conditions, dealing with the motoring public and juggling the demands of your company.
+You work long hours and it can be stressful meeting deadlines, driving through poor road conditions, dealing with the motoring public, and juggling the demands of your company.
 All the while, you’re trying to make money to send home to keep food on the table.
 Being in the truck by yourself gives you a lot of time to think and drivers can start to worry excessively and go into a negative spiral.
 If you’re not taking the time to get your mind right, it can take a toll on you.

 Man at sunset with his hands placed over his head.
 His back is to the camera.